alastair87-cyf/fundamentals-course/lessons/lesson-3.md

 ### 1-to-1 programming problem with an instructor

-Whilst the above exercise is happening, each student will have a pairing session with one of the instructors to solve a programming problem using the Khan Academy Intro to JavaScript environment.
+Whilst the above exercise is happening, each trainee will have a pairing session with one of the instructors to solve a programming problem using the Khan Academy Intro to JavaScript environment.
 We'll see how you're getting on, what help you need, and hopefully you'll get some tips from the instructor!

 ## Feedback